|

 you dig deeper it does not match the scientific description of A.

-guildingii even though a large national
+guildingii even though several

-specimen using that name.
+tropical plant growers sell specimens using that name.

-Our plant (the photo of which as well as a plant sample has been seen by Dr.
+Our plant (the photo of which as well as a

 Croat) is Anthurium balaoanum